Facilities managers essentially look after all of the services that helps a business or other organisation do its work. Responsibilities can include:

 - construction companies

-Vacancies are advertised via TARGETjobs, via the British Institute of Facilities Management, by university careers services and specialist recruitment agencies, in newspapers and in construction and property-related publications (and on their online equivalents).
+Vacancies are advertised via TARGETjobs, via the British Institute of Facilities Management, by university careers services, by specialist recruitment agencies, in newspapers and in construction and property-related publications (and on their online equivalents).

 There are routes into a career in facilities management for both university graduates and school leavers.

-Many facilities management graduate schemes or graduate-level entry roles are open to all degree disciplines – but some employers will require, or prefer, a degree related to the built environment (particularly building services engineering) or business studies.
+Many facilities management graduate schemes and graduate-level entry roles are open to students from all degree disciplines – but some employers will require, or prefer, a degree related to the built environment (particularly building services engineering) or business studies.
 Find out more about getting into facilities management as a graduate.